 Regular marijuana users might have impairment in short-term memory, even when not using.
 This makes it hard to clearly remember things we recently heard, learned, or experienced.
-We might do well remembering things learned a long time ago but are less able to remember things just learned or upcoming appointments.
+We might do well remembering things learned a long time ago but are less able to remember things just learned or short-term memory impairment upcoming appointments.
 These types of memory problems can increase stress.